omarabdelaz1z/College-Study-Notes/System Analysis/Chapter Eight Designing the User Interface.md

 - Provide Shortcut Keys to Support Experienced Users
 - Design Error Messages That Provide Solution Options
 - Design for Simplicity
+  - Fewer mouse clicks is always productive.
+  - Fewer levels to navigate through increase speed of access

 ### Transitioning from Analysis to User-Interface Design

+##### Use Cases and the Menu Hierarchy

+Use case diagrams have direct impact on the representation of the menu shown in the program.

+- Organize uses cases to be categorized (grouped) by actor or subsystem.
+- Levels of the menu can be co

+##### Analysis Models and Input Forms

+- Using a system sequence diagram is a good starting point to identify the various screens and forms that may be needed for the user interface for a particular use case

+##### Dialogues and Storyboards

+- A System Designer must document system dialogues, they states how the user and system interact like a conversation.

+- the designer can go right from building a dialogue to sketching a series of screens that make the design more understandable known as **Storyboarding**

+  **Storyboarding** sequence of sketches of the display screen during a dialogue

+##### Note

+- Storyboards can be primitive and simple, they are sufficiently detailed to show all the information presented to and entered by the user.

+- The storyboard can be reviewed by users and designers to identify missing or extraneous information.

 ### User-Interface Design

+#### Decisions

+- Application Type
+- Type of Device
+- Operating System

 ### Designing Reports, Statements, and Turnaround Documents